 The Ethnographical Exhibits

 The Antalya Museum’s Ethnographical collection occupies three galleries of the present-day museum.
-Items on display include exhibition pieces of Seljuk and Ottoman tiles, religious materials, jewellery, seals, medals……costume collection including women’s tradition wear not only from the region but from various parts of Asia Minor….the evolution of arms, from the bow and arrow to the pistol….unusual examples of calligraphy and religious materials and scales from the Elmalı Abdal Musa Dervish Convent….the story of spoon-making from its designing stage to its actual making includes tools used for the purpose….musical instruments including, particularly, those instruments used by the nomads of the region…….cigarette and coffee sets displaying the finest materials that were important in the daily life of the Ottoman Period…..the Yörük, or the nomads tent, a “Blank Tent” used in the mountains in the summer time and by the seaside in winter, is displayed with all the related materials necessary in the daily life of the nomads…..the “Döşemealtı” Carpets native to Antalya, various rug samples and looms and a typical nineteenth century Antalya home with its living room, bedroom and bathroom.
+Items on display include exhibition pieces of Seljuk and Ottoman tiles, religious materials, jewelry, seals, medals……costume collection including women’s tradition wear not only from the region but from various parts of Asia Minor….the evolution of arms, from the bow and arrow to the pistol….unusual examples of calligraphy and religious materials and scales from the Elmalı Abdal Musa Dervish Convent….the story of spoon-making from its designing stage to its actual making includes tools used for the purpose….musical instruments including, particularly, those instruments used by the nomads of the region…the Yörük, or the nomads tent, a “Blank Tent” used in the mountains in the summer time and by the seaside in winter, is displayed with all the related materials necessary in the daily life of the nomads…..

 However, the Museum is not a stand-alone experience, the full appreciation of the regional culture and history can only be full appreciated by visiting the associated ruins e.g. Patara, Phaselis, Myra, Xanthos, Perge, Limyra, Aspendos, Arykanda, Termessos, Olympos, Simena, Karain Cave and the Museum of Saint Nicholas.